-2021
+2022

-Carrying amoun items recogni SOFF sed in the Accumulated amount of fair value hedge adjustments on the hedged items included in the carrying amount of the hedged item Line item in SOFP where hedging instrument is included Change in value of hedged items used for calculating hedge ineffectiveness for the year Accumulated amount of fair value hedge adjustments remaining in the SOFP for any hedged items that have ceased to be adjusted for hedging gains and losses
+- Carrying a hedged recognis SO l items ed in the Accumulated fair valu adjustmer hedged iten in the carry of the hec e hedge nts on the ns included ing amount Line item in SOFP where hedging instrument is included Change in value of hedged items used for calculating hedge ineffectiveness for the year Accumulated amount of fair value hedge adjustments remaining in the SOFP for any hedged items that have ceased to be adjusted for hedging gains and losses

+- Assets Liabilities Assets Liabilities

 (b) Hedged items €m €m €m €m €m €m

 Interest rate swaps hedging

-Debt securities in issue (1,788) (13) Debt securities in issue
+Debt securities in issue - (1,024) 1 Debt securities in issue -

-2020
+2021

-- Carrying amount Hedge ineffe ectiveness
+- Carrying amount Hedge ineff ectiveness

-Nominal amount Assets Liabilities Line item ir SOFP who the hedging instrument included ere ) is ir Change in fair value of hedging nstrument used for calculating hedge ineffectiveness in the year Hedge ineffectiveness recognised in the income statement Line item in the income statement that includes hedge ineffectiveness
+Nominal amount Assets Liabilities Line item in SOFP where the hedging instrument is included Change in fair value of hedging instrument used for calculating hedge ineffectiveness in the year Hedge ineffectiveness recognised in the income statement Line item in the income statement that includes hedge ineffectiveness

 (a) Hedging instruments €m €m €m €m €m

-Interest rate so waps -
+Interest rate swaps hedging:

-Debt securities issue in 2,275 51 Derivative financial instruments S - Net trading ncome (1)
+Debt securities in issue 1,775 27 Derivative financial instruments Net trading income (1)

-(1)Net trading inc come is not disclosed in the incom e statement as it is belo w €1m.
+(1)Net trading income is not disclosed in the income statement as it is below €1m.

-2020
+2021

-Carrying amount o items recognised SOFP value hedge adjustments on the hedged items included in the carrying amount of the SOFP when hedgin instrument Line item in SOFP where hedging instrument is included Change in value of hedged items used for calculating hedge ineffectiveness for the year Accumulated amount of fair value hedge adjustments remaining in the SOFP for any hedged items that have ceased to be adjusted for hedging gains and losses
+Carrying a hedged items in the S recognised Accumulated fair value adjustmen hedged items the carrying the hedg hedge ts on the included in amount of Line item in SOFP where hedging instrument is included Change in value of hedged items used for calculating hedge ineffectiveness for the year Accumulated amount of fair value hedge adjustments remaining in the SOFP for any hedged items that have ceased to be adjusted for hedging gains and losses

-Assets Liabilities As sets Lia bilities
+Assets Liabilities Assets Liabilities

 (b) Hedged items €m €m €m €m €m €m

 Interest rate swaps hedging

-Debt securities in issue (2,304) (29) Debt securities in issue
+Debt securities in issue - (1,788) (13) Debt securities in issue -

+14. LOANS AND ADVANCES TO BANKS

+€m At amortised cost Funds placed with banks 50 Funds placed with Group undertaking 2021

+Funds placed with banks 50 Funds placed with Group undertaking - 50 - ECL allowance - 50 50 €m

+Funds placed with Group undertaking

+ECL allowance 50 50 50 50 20

+ECL allowance 63

+50 83

+Analysed by remaining maturity: 83

+3 months or less 50 83

+The funds placed with banks of €50m (2021: €20m) are held by Barclays Bank Ireland, p.I.c. and represent the Cash substitution pool assets and is a restricted cash balance.
+Cash substitution pool assets are an Asset Covered Securities Act 2001 (section 6) concept whereby certain non-mortgage assets can be held as part of the Cover Assets Pool in addition to the mortgage credit assets.
+Covered Asset Monitor (CAM) consent is required to be obtained before cash can be taken out of the Substitution Bank Account held by Barclays.

+The Barclays Bank Ireland, p.l.c. credit rating at 31 December 2022 with Standard & Poor's was A. The Bank's covered bond program credit rating at 31 December 2022 with Standard & Poor's was AAA and with Moody's was Aaa.

-15. LOANS AND ADVANCES TO BANKS
+15. LOANS AND ADVANCES TO CUSTOMERS

-2021 2020
+2022 2021

 €m €m

-At amortised cost

-Funds placed with banks 20 20

-Funds placed with Group undertaking 63 50

-83 70

-ECL allowance

-83 70

 Analysed by remaining maturity:

-3 months or less 83 70

-The funds placed with banks of €20m (2020: €20m) are held by Barclays Bank Ireland, p.l.c. and represent the Cash substitution pool assets and is a restricted cash balance.
-Cash substitution pool assets are an Asset Covered Securities Act concept whereby certain non-mortgage assets can be held as part of the Cover Assets Pool in addition to the mortgage credit assets.
-The funds placed with Group undertaking of €63m (2020: €50m) are placed with AIB as collateral for derivatives (note 14).

-The Barclays Bank Ireland, p.l.c. credit rating at 31 December 2021 with Standard & Poor's was A. The Bank's covered bond program credit rating at 31 December 2021 with Standard & Poor's was AAA.

-16. LOANS AND ADVANCES TO CUSTOMERS

-2021 2020

-€m €m

-Analysed by remaining maturity:

-Repayable on demand 160 451
+Repayable on demand 105 160

-3 months or less 1 4
+3 months or less 2 1

-1 year or less but over 3 months 19 17
+1 year or less but over 3 months 16 19

-5 years or less but over 1 year 492 496
+5 years or less but over 1 year 489 492

-Over 5 years 16,408 16,517
+Over 5 years 17,245 16,408

-Gross carrying amount 17,080 17,485
+Gross carrying amount 17,857 17,080

-Expected credit loss allowance (144) (320)
+Expected credit loss allowance (111) (144)

-16,936 17,165
+Total loans and advances to customers 17,746 16,936